A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: What if the 2020 Census Used Swapping?

-\item Depending on the swap key $\Vmat$ and the swapping variables $\Vswap$, invariants induced by the PSA are all (multivariate) household characteristics at either the state, county or block group levels, and optionally the household size at the corresponding geography one level lower.
-See Subsection~\ref{sec:whatif} for details. \item The exact privacy loss budget $\epsilon$ depends on the swap rate $p$ and the swap key $\Vmat$, with the combination of a higher swap rate and finer geography-household strata giving rise to the lower range and vice versa (Table~\ref{tab:whatif2020}). \end{enumerate}
+\begin{remark}[PSA invariants] Depending on the swap key $\Vmat$ and the swapping variables $\Vswap$, the invariants induced by the PSA are all (multivariate) household characteristics at either the state, county, or block group levels, and optionally the household size at the corresponding geography one level lower.
+See Section~\ref{sec:whatif} for details. \end{remark}